 Pingtung Travel Guide

-Pingtung, on the southern tip of Taiwan Island, is between the mountains and the sea.
-The best season to come here is from October to November when the temperature is about 72°F (22°C).
+Best time to visit: The best season to come here is from October to November when the temperature is about 72°F (22°C).
 It is not advisable to visit during typhoon season from June to September.

-The Pingtung County is home to minorities: Hakkanese, Paiwan and Rukai live here.
+Nationality: The Pingtung County is home to minorities: Hakkanese, Paiwan and Rukai live here.
 You can go to Neipu or Wanluan Town for first-hand Hakka culture.
 For a taste of the aborigines' customs, Fog Station Township, Sandimen and Laiyi Township are the best candidates.

 Kenting: You may not know Pingtung, but you must have heard of Kenting National Park which is on Hengchun Peninsula.
 It is enormous and where you can enjoy bright sunshine, beautiful sea, soft beach, and colorful coral reefs.
 Many scenic spots are there including Longhang Ecological Protection Area, Ngoluanpi Park, Sail Rock, Kenting Forest Recreation Area, Longluan Lake, Houbi Lake, Maobitou Park, White Sand Beach, Guan Mountain, and the National Museum of Marine Biology and Aquarium.